Behar: Redeeming an Identity

 mikdashi (מִקְדָּשִׁי) = my holy place

 Shabbat, the sabbath, is a holy time: one day a week when the people must refrain from labor and honor God.
 A mikdash is a holy place.
 A shrine with a pesel, matzeivah, or maskit stone might be a mikdash for another god.
 But this week’s Torah portion quotes the god of Israel as saying mikdashi, MY mikdash.
 Throughout the book of Leviticus, God’s mikdash is the portable sanctuary Moses assembles in the book of Exodus; God becomes present above the ark in the sanctuary’s innermost chamber.
 Later in the Bible, the holy place where God becomes present is the temple in Jerusalem.
-Since the fall of the second temple, some Jews have viewed Jerusalem as God’s holy place, while others have said the holy place is any spot where God becomes present to a human being—as long as it is the correct god.
+Since the fall of the second temple, some Jews have continued to view Jerusalem as God’s holy place, while others have said the holy place is any spot where God becomes present to a human being—as long as it is the correct god.

 Both the pseudo-gods and the God of Israel require human actions before they can be worshipped.
 Humans carve the pseudo-gods out of stones.
 Humans set aside times and places as holy to the God of the four-letter name.